 Chef Winfield is pictured here with Kara Fuller, President of B.I.G.
 Restaurants and owner of both the Lake Oconee and Athens, GA locations of Bone Island Grillhouse.

-Enjoy national and local talent as you feast your way through hundreds of wines and tasty food!
-Stay tuned for updates on more musicians and live entertainment at the Lake Oconee Food & Wine Festival.
+Enjoy national and local talent as you feast your way through tasty food and hundreds of wines!
+Updates on 2019 Festival musicians and live entertainment coming soon!

 Tim Cadiere & Washboard Road bring an electric vibe to any stage.
 Their rhythmic set list is often a combination of pop, country, rock and blues.
 There’s not much you can throw at Cadiere that he can’t play, sing or perform.
 Tim Cadiere’s soulful original songs have cajun-country overtones with a dash of creole spunk brought over from his native Louisiana.
 You’ll find Tim and his band Washboard Road playing their music at several venues around the Lake Oconee, Augusta and South Carolina areas.